Parse File

 Spatial Information

-Each block contains spatial information in the form of a polygon
+Each block contains spatial information in the form of a polygon (precise outline) and a simplified boundingBox.
+This information can be used to:

 - Highlight specific content in a document viewer